 Another interesting type is big bowls decorated with wild goose and floral scrolls motif.
-Such bowls were attributed to Anfu kiln in Longquan and example could be found in the book on "Ceramics from the Tioman Island".
+Such bowls were initially though to be product of a Fujian kiln.
+However, they are most probably from Anfu kiln in Longquan and example could be found in the book on "Ceramics from the Tioman Island".
 The author in the book gave the Anfu attribution based on archaeological report from China.

 The Jepara wreck also carried a substantial quantity of white/qingbai wares.
 Large quantity of different sizes cover boxes with impressed floral/abstract motif or plain without motif were also recovered from the wreck.
 Similar cover boxes were excavated from the late Northern Song Level of the oldest dehua kiln at Wanpinglun (盖德碗坪崙） and continued to be produced even into the Yuan period.
 There are kendis and vases (some with floral-shaped mouth) and small quantity of vases with iron black floral motif.
 There are also big shallow big bowls with flat horizontal rim.
 They resemble those form Wanpinglun dated to the Late Southern Song period by Chinese ceramics experts.

-Qingbai ewers with curved waves/floral/abstract motif were also found in the wreck.
-They are most likely products from other Fujian kilns.
+Qingbai ewers with carved waves/floral/abstract motif were also found in the wreck.
+They are most likely products from other Fujian Minan kilns.
 As compared with ewers from Jingdezhen, they are more thickly and heavily potted.

 In this category, there are dark brown glaze kendis and celadon glaze kendis with brown abstract motif.
 The kendis are most likely product from the Cizao kiln in Quanzhou.